RECOVER-2-0/RECOVER-data-package-tools/RepairLayerFileSources/README.md

 ## Instructions

 In the future, this script will be added as a tool which will come packaged with the RECOVER data packages downloaded from the dashboard.
-Simply open up the data package folder in an ArcGIS Pro project and click on the tool to automatically repair the sources of non-webservice-based .LYRX files.
+You'll be able to open up the data package folder in an ArcGIS Pro project, expand the RECOVERDataPackageTools.atbx, and click on the tool to automatically repair the sources of non-webservice-based .LYRX files.

 For now, follow these steps to use this script as-is in your project: